 The project is currently in its second pilot phase, with ten powerhouse Go Humanity Service Teams participating:

-- Atheist Community of Polk County (ACPC) participates in 8 to 12 food security events every month.
+- Humanists of Polk County (ACPC) participates in 8 to 12 food security events every month.
 Their programs include "It Takes a Village (ITAV)," which is a novel food pantry and a partnership with Street Warriors to prepare and deliver meals.

 - Atheists United (AU) partners with the Los Angeles Food Bank to distribute thousands of pounds of food every month.
 In the past year, they have expanded to include pet food and other necessities at their distribution events.

 - Austin Atheists Helping the Homeless (Austin AHH) works with unhoused people.
 They support between 250 to 300 individuals with food and other necessities every month.